 Most hardwood floors tend to come with some form of a warranty to cover certain aspects of the product.
-These warranties are provided and handled directly from the manufacturer of the flooring product that the customer is refering to.
-Since Nature Wood Floors does not manufacture the material, that means we do not offer any warranty of our own, and cannot handle or resolve any claim filed against a products manufacturer warranty.
-However, Nature Wood Floors will assist in all claims that need to be filed with the manufacterer on the part of the original purchaser.
-This allows us to help alleviate some of the hassle with communicating back and forth and to provide all purchse details that are needed during the claim process.
+These warranties are provided and handled directly from the manufacturer of the flooring product that the customer is referring to.
+Since Nature Wood Floors does not manufacture the material, that means we do not offer any product warranty of our own, and cannot handle or resolve any claim filed against a products manufacturer warranty.
+However, Nature Wood Floors will assist in all claims that need to be filed with the manufacturer on the part of the original purchaser.
+This allows us to help alleviate some of the hassle with communicating back and forth and to provide all purchase details that are needed during the claim process.

 For coverage details for products that come with a manufacturer warranty, contact us before or during your order to receive that information.
 Below are a few key points seen on manufacturer warranties and are important to adhere to for all products sold by Nature Wood Floors.

 Inspection of wood upon arrival and before installation

 Warrants to the original buyer, that the solid and engineered hardwood products are manufactured in accordance with accepted industry standards, which permit grading deficiencies not to exceed 5% over the entire floor.
 Hardwood is a natural product and may have naturally occurring variations in grain and color, mineral streaks and knots.
 The use of filler, stain and putty during installation are considered normal practice.
 The installer must use reasonable selectivity and hold out or cut off pieces with deficiencies or objectionable naturally occurring blemishes prior to installation.
 Since wood is a natural product, there will be natural variations in color, tone, and grain that are not covered by the warranty. #3 Common, Utility Grade, Rustic, Tavern and/or other downgraded or discontinued flooring is sold “as is” and carry no warranty.